b1tsh1ft3r/retro.link/README.md

 * By default, all incoming TCP connections are blocked upon bootup and during runtime until reconfigured via a designated register.

-* The user has the ability to drop, deny, or allow incoming connections by writing a byte to a designated register.
+* The user has the ability to drop/deny, or allow incoming connections overall by writing a byte to a designated register.

 * The adapter's hardware offloads resource-intensive network functions, freeing up the console to do other tasks.

 * The UART maps in the memory range $A130C1-$A130CF on the Sega Genesis and it can transfer about 1536 Bytes/frame.

-* The UART will likely map in the memory range $21C0-$21CF on the Super Nintendo.

 # Example Programs
 We've provided some examples in C and assembly to assist developers in understanding how to use the adapter.
 These examples are intended to serve as a starting point for further efforts.

-* Sega Genesis - Example program written in [C](https://github.com/b1tsh1ft3r/retro.link/tree/main/sega_genesis/sgdk_example) for [SGDK](https://github.com/Stephane-D/SGDK) and [68000 Assembly](https://github.com/b1tsh1ft3r/retro.link/tree/main/sega_genesis/asm_example).
+* Example program written in [C](https://github.com/b1tsh1ft3r/retro.link/tree/main/sega_genesis/sgdk_example) for [SGDK](https://github.com/Stephane-D/SGDK) and [68000 Assembly](https://github.com/b1tsh1ft3r/retro.link/tree/main/sega_genesis/asm_example).

-* Super Nintendo - Example program written in [C](https://github.com/b1tsh1ft3r/retro.link/tree/main/super_nintendo/c_example) for [PVSnesLib](https://github.com/alekmaul/pvsneslib) and [65816 Assembly](https://github.com/b1tsh1ft3r/retro.link/tree/main/super_nintendo/game_patches).

 # Support
-For support or additional information, or if you would like to help, join our [Discord](https://discord.gg/T9qUEtMRBA) server or check out our [Twitter](https://twitter.com/retrolink10) for updates.
+For support or additional information check out our [Twitter](https://twitter.com/retrolink10) for updates.